AriFordsham/GHCWiki/sql-like-comprehensions.md

 ```

-For those reasons, Max's implementation is currently based around the syntax proposed in section 6.1 of the paper:
+For those reasons, Max's implementation was initially based around the syntax proposed in section 6.1 of the paper:

 ```wiki
 [ (the dept, sum salary)